byu-cpe/ecen520_student/resources/assignment_mechanics.md

 Each assignment submission will require a unique 'tag' where the actual tag is the same as the directory for the assignment.
 When grading your assignment, I will check the submission time of this tag.
 If your latest commit of any file in the assignment with this tag is later than the deadline then you will be penalized for being late.
-You may change your files after the submission date but do not retag these files unless you are changing your submission.
+You may change your files after the submission date but do not re-tag these files unless you are changing your submission.
 A [submission process checklist](#assignment-submission-checklist) has been created for you to review as you submit your assignments.

 ## Assignment Due Dates and Late Policy